python/cpython/Doc/extending/extending.rst

 can lead to problems.
 These all have to do with implicit invocations of the interpreter, which can cause the owner of a reference to dispose of it.

-The first and most important case to know about is using :cfunc:`Py_DECREF` on an unrelated object while borrowing a reference to a list item.
+The first and most important case to know about is using :c:func:`Py_DECREF` on an unrelated object while borrowing a reference to a list item.
 For instance::

    void